American soldier's dash into North Korea leaves family members wondering why

 “We're the United States.
 We make things happen.
 If they get him out of there, we appreciate it as a family,” Carl Gates said.
 “Save my grandson.”

 Bauer reported from Madison, Wisconsin.
-Associated Press writers Hyung-Jin Kim and Kim Tong-Hung in Seoul, South Korea; Darlene Superville, Tara Copp and Lolita C. Baldor in Washington; Nick Perry in Wellington, New Zealand; and Rhonda Shafner in New York contributed to this report.
+Associated Press writers Hyung-Jin Kim and Kim Tong-Hung in Seoul, South Korea; Darlene Superville, Tara Copp and Lolita C. Baldor in Washington; Nick Perry in Wellington, New Zealand; Todd Richmond in Madison, Wisconsin; and Rhonda Shafner in New York contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.